 The DI program is headquartered on Georgia Southern University Statesboro Campus where intern orientation and graduate courses are completed, along with selected supervised practice experiences.
 Additional supervised practice sites and rotations are located throughout Central and Southeast Georgia including Savannah, Atlanta, Macon, Brunswick, Tifton and Valdosta.
 Supervised practice site assignments are based on preference and preceptor availability.

 The program offers a blend of classroom instruction, on-line learning modules and hands-on training designed to meet ACEND Core Competencies for the registered dietitian (RD).
 Students gain experience in clinical dietetics, community nutrition, and food service management.
 Students are required to take 13 hours of graduate master’s-level courses in conjunction with 4-credit hours of minimum 1,200 supervised practice experience hours that allow them to apply their coursework.
-The graduate school expenses, except for 2-credit hours in the spring semester, are eligible for financial aid.
+The graduate school expenses are eligible for financial aid.

 Upon successful completion of the Georgia Southern DI, interns are eligible to obtain a Verification Statement of program completion required to sit for the Commission on Dietetic Registration (CDR) registration examination for dietitians.

 A maximum of 20 interns are admitted annually to the Georgia Southern DI: 10 interns in the community nutrition concentration and 10 in the school nutrition concentration.
 Up to 10 internship positions are reserved for graduates of the Georgia Southern DPD program.